 College of Engineering Scholarships

-The College of Engineering awards approximately $800,000 each year in both merit-based and need-based scholarships to College of Engineering majors.
+The College of Engineering awards approximately $900,000 each year in both need-based and merit-based scholarships to College of Engineering students.
 These awards are made possible by our generous donors, which allow us to provide over 200 students with financial assistance as they pursue their degrees at Wichita State.

 Who Can Apply

-- Transfer students, returning adult students, and international students who plan to enter WSU in Fall 2021
+- Transfer students, returning adult students, and international students who plan to enter WSU in Summer 2023, Fall 2023, or Spring 2024

 Application Timeline & Additional Information